 The chain of command exists for a reason, so use it.
 Focus on your strengths and delegate the rest to others.
 This is not a new philosophy but people sometimes become too timid to enforce it.
 The Navy ensures a healthy chain of command structure by providing constant leadership training.
 Delegating what’s appropriate to your subordinates improves your leadership while making you more productive at the same time.

-5. Do easy tasks right away.
+5. Do easy tasks right away for a quick productivity boost.

 If it takes less than five minutes, do it now.
-A quick task is not worth adding to your "to do list" or delegating to another.
+A quick task is not worth adding to your “to do list” or delegating to another.
 By adopting this habit, you will clear a lot of tasks from your list and it also gives you the satisfaction of achievement.
 This habit is instilled in every sailor, from the most senior to the most junior.
-It is also a habit formed out of necessity because small tasks can easily turn into bigger ones for you and everyone else.
+It is also a habit formed out of necessity because small tasks can easily turn into bigger ones for you and everyone else, killing productivity.

 6. Mentor and evaluate.